terraform-redhat/terraform-provider-rhcs/examples/create_machine_pool/README.md

    Run the following commands to export your variables.
 Provide your values in lieu of the brackets.
 Note that any values declared in the `variables.tf` are the default values if you do not export a superseding value.

+    *  OpenShift Cluster Manager offline token:

-    1. This variable should be your full [OCM offline token](https://console.redhat.com/openshift/token***REMOVED*** that you generated in the prerequisites.
+         This variable should be your full [OpenShift Cluster Manager offline token](https://console.redhat.com/openshift/token***REMOVED*** that you generated in the prerequisites.
         ```
         export TF_VAR_token=<ocm_offline_token>
         ```
+    *  OpenShift Cluster Manager URL:

-    2. This value should always point to `https://api.openshift.com` (unless you're a Red Hat engineer and you know of a different one ;***REMOVED*** ***REMOVED***
+       This value should always point to `https://api.openshift.com`.
         ```
         export TF_VAR_url=<ocm_url>
         ```
+    * Machine pool cluster ID:

-    3. The ID of the cluster for which you are creating the machine pool.
-This ID can be found in the CLI with the command `rosa list cluster`.
+      This ID can be found in the `rosa` CLI with the command `rosa list cluster`.
         ```
         export TF_VAR_cluster_id=<cluster_id>
         ```
-    4. The machine pool name
+    * Machine pool name:
         ```
         export TF_VAR_name=<name>
         ```
-    5. This value sets the AWS instance type used for instances created in this machine pool
+    * AWS instance type:
         ```
         export TF_VAR_machine_type=<machine_type>
         ```
-    6. This value sets the amount of the machine created in this machine pool
+    * Amount of the machine created:
         ```
         export TF_VAR_replicas=<replica>
         ```